rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/memory-model.rst

-  On K2H devices, MSMC memory is also available as global memory and buffers can be defined to reside in this memory instead of DDR3 through an OpenCL API extension specfic to TI.
+  On K2H devices, MSMC memory is also available as global memory and buffers can be defined to reside in this memory instead of DDR3 through an OpenCL API extension specific to TI.
 This mechanism will be described in a later section that details handling of the OpenCL buffer creation flags.

 Constant Memory